VIXX: 2017–2019: Shangri-La, Eau de VIXX, Reincarnation, "Walking"

 On September 26, 2018, VIXX released their third full Japanese album, Reincarnation, with a total of 10 songs.
 The album contains songs from Eau de VIXX but also presents new songs that explore VIXX's artistry by showing a different concept of scent through the title song Reincarnation, as a personification of a flower that is destined to bloom.

 On February 1, 2019, VIXX released their single "Walking" which they sang on their 5th fan meeting V TOY STORY on January 27.
 They wanted to thank their fans and cheer them up before the coming enlistment date of two of the members.
+N and Leo both began their military service later that year, N on March 19 and Leo on December 2.
+Leo served as a public service worker due to his panic disorder and depression.

 On May 24, Leo, Ken, Hongbin, and Hyuk renewed their contracts, but Ravi decided to part ways with Jellyfish Entertainment in order to establish his own one-man label.
 However, Ravi intends to continue be a part of VIXX.